Welcome

 4kUHD/Movie Review: Shazam

-For those who get the 4k set, there is a UHD disc that just has the movie, which looks and sounds great in the format.
-Then there is a regular Blu-ray disc that has the extras.
-Those include several behind-the-scenes and making-of features of various lengths, about 37-minutes of deleted and alternate/extended scenes, a gag reel, and a feature on the character of Shazam through the years.
+The 4k set is a two-disc set containing a UHD disc and a regular blu-ray disc.
+The UHD disc just has the movie on it, and the extras are all on the regular blu-ray.
+The film looks and sounds great in the UHD format, with an excellent A/V transfer.
+The extras include several behind-the-scenes and making-of features of various lengths, about 37 minutes of deleted and alternate/extended scenes, a gag reel, and a feature on the character of Shazam through the years.
 All in all, about two hours worth of bonus material (give-or-take).

 Overall, the movie is very good.
-Like I said, the tone is definitely different than the other DC movies, especially those that Zach Snyder directed, but it fits given the storyline.
-It is definitely worth checking out if you are a fan of superhero movies, and have not reached the superhero fatigue point yet.
+Like I said, the tone is definitely different from the other DC movies, especially those directed by Zach Snyder, but it fits given the storyline.
+It is definitely worth checking out if you are a fan of superhero movies and have not reached the superhero fatigue point yet.

 No comments: